Phantom-Wolf/chore-tracker-capstone-client/README.md

 # Capstone Project Title

-One line description of what this app is doing and who is it for
+onTrack: A web application that makes tracking reoccuring tasks easy.

 ## Working Prototype

-You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://your-app-server.herokuapp.com/
+You can access a working prototype of the React app here: https://chore-tracker-capstone-client.vercel.app/Landing

 ## User Stories